-- To serve, shred the beef using two forks and serve with peppers.
+- Shred the beef using two forks.

 - To make a gravy, once the roast has been shredded, ladle out one cup of the juices from the slow cooker.
 Pour the juices into a medium bowl.
 Whisk in the cornstarch until the liquid is smooth and forms a slurry.
 Stir the mixture back into the juices in the slow cooker.